redinger/experiment/NOTES.md

 ## Architecture

-Basic idea is that the server handles data processing and the client handles visualization and editing of models, asking the server to perform post-processing on rich queries, searching, etc.
+Basic idea is that the server handles data processing and the client handles visualization and editing of models, asking the server to perform post-processing of data returned from rich queries for visualization on the front-end.

 The rich-client app is a subsection of the site for which any URL from the base "/app*" renders the app and the app does client-side dispatch